PoolloverNathan/exploding-chickens/README.md

 ### Running the project
 The npm package supports multiple ways to run the project.
 - ``npm run start`` Runs the project, plain and simple.
-- ``npm run develop`` Builds the project (see build cmd below), then starts the project and watches for all file changes.
+- ``npm run dev`` Builds the project (see build cmd below), then starts the project and watches for all file changes.
 Restarts the instance if critical files are updated.
 - ``npm run test`` Runs a test suite built using [mocha](https://mochajs.org/) and [chai assert](https://www.chaijs.com/api/assert/).
 Tests can be found in path ``/test`` .
 Travis-CI also runs these tests.
 - ``npm run build`` Builds and compresses the css package, along with any other assets.
 If something new doesn't look right, give this a shot.